tnebooks/12th-zoology/content.en/zoology/biodiversity-and-its-conservation/_index.md

 d.
 Sundalands: includes Nicobar group of Islands (and Indonesia, Malaysia, Singapore, Brunei, Philippines)

+### Endangered organisms

-**12.5.3 Endangered organisms** A species that has been categorized as
+A species that has been categorized as

 very likely to become extinct is an Endangered species.
 Endangered (EN), as categorized by the International Union for Conservation of Nature (IUCN) Red List, is the second most severe conservation status for wild populations in the IUCN's scheme after Critically Endangered (CR).